Matt Bush (baseball): Legal issues

 On December 18, 2012, Bush accepted a plea bargain and pleaded no contest to one count of DUI with great bodily injury.
 He was sentenced to 51 months in prison.
 As this was Bush's third DUI conviction in 10 years, he was banned from driving legally in Florida for 10 years after his release from prison.
 In the process, Bush turned down a deal that had less prison time (3 years), but with 7 years probation owing to past alcoholism issues.
 The Tufanos filed a $5 million civil suit against Bush, but settled in 2013 for a reported $200,000.

 Bush was housed at the Mayo Correctional Institution in Mayo, Florida, as of January 2015.
 He was released from prison on October 30, 2015.

 On October 4, 2024, Bush was arrested and charged with DWI, evading arrest, and a collision resulting in injury by the Arlington, Texas Police Department.
 Officers attempted to stop Bush after he was seen driving erratically.
 Bush evaded in his vehicle, and caused an accident.
 He then fled the scene on foot before being apprehended by bystanders.
 In late January 2025, Bush was arrested again for violating parole related to the DWI after he failed a required alcohol monitoring test which showed alcohol in his body.

+In early February 2026 he was sentenced to 10 years in prison with parole eligibility in 2030.